greenm01/ec4x/docs/ec4x_specs.md

 ### 2\.3.5 Task Force

 A Task Force is temporary grouping of squadrons organized for combat.
-After the cessation of hostilities the task force is disbanded and surviving squadrons return to their respective fleets.
+After the cessation of hostilities the task force is disbanded and surviving squadrons return to their originally assigned fleets.

 ## 2\.4 Special Units

 ### 2\.4.1 Fighter Squadrons & Carriers

-Fighters are small ships commissioned in squadrons that freely patrol a system.
+Fighters are small ships commissioned in Fighter Squadrons (FS) that freely patrol a system.
 They are based planetside and never retreat from combat.

 There is no limit to the number of fighter squadrons deployed in a home system.

 Because of their fast lightweight nature, fighters are considered to be in a crippled combat state, but without a reduction in attack strength (AS).

-Carriers transport fighter squadrons between systems.
-Standard carriers hold up to three; super carriers hold up to five.
+Carriers (CV) transport fighter squadrons between systems.
+Standard carriers hold up to three; Super Carriers (CX) hold up to five.

 ### 2\.4.2 Scouts

-Scouts are small drones outfitted with advanced sensors that assist with electronic warfare and information gathering.
+Scouts (SC) are small drones outfitted with advanced sensors that assist with electronic warfare and information gathering.
 They are masters of Electronic Intelligence (ELINT).

 Fleets containing Scouts are the only units capable of countering Raiders.
 Multiple Scouts assigned to the same fleet operate as a mesh network, and their ELIN capability is merged and magnified.